COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Retinal Tear
+Home > Be Healthy > Health Library > Retinal tear

 A retinal tear is a tear, or hole, in the nerve layer at the back of your eye (your retina).
 You can get a tear from an eye or head injury.
 Or you can get a tear if there is a problem inside your eye, such as from a disease.